 Historically, the budget for PRSFE was an annual recreational surcharge of \$10 for each combination and saltwater license sale.
 Following the 2009 recession, license fees were increased by 10% to backfill general fund cuts.
-In 2011, Legislature rolled the Puget Sound enhancement surcharge into the base saltwater and combination license fee.
-The annual budget reflects a portion of license sales of those who intended to fish for salmon or any marine species in Puget Sound (marine catch areas 5 to 13) or in Lake Washington.
-An annual survey develops these rates by license type from the previous year and is applied to current license sales (Figure 1).
-The average annual budget depends on license sales, Puget Sound fishing participation, and spending authority.
+In 2011, the Legislature combined the Puget Sound enhancement surcharge into the base cost of the saltwater and combination license fees.
+The annual budget reflects a portion of license sales of those who intended to fish for salmon or any marine species in Puget Sound (Marine Areas 5 -

+13, Figure 1) or in Lake Washington.
+An annual survey develops these rates by license type from the previous year and is applied to current license sales.
+The average annual budget is dependent on license sales, Puget Sound fishing participation, and spending authority.